Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/07/custom-states-break-population-of-work-item-closed-date.md

     - Process
     - 'Visual Studio'
 tags:
-    - reports
+    - Reports
-    - 'work items'
+    - 'Work Items'
 ---

 UPDATE: Derrick Fu, the VSTS Program Manager has sent a quick update and it looks like this one is on the radar for the VSTS team: